onqtam/headjack/docs/why/8_ATTENTION.md

 Is it a coincidence that one of the most important papers in AI/ML that introduced transformers was called `"Attention is all you need"`?

+> "Your periodic reminder that attention is power, and you should only give your attention to people or events you wish to empower.
+Attention drives intention, intention drives action, action creates your world." - [Emmett Shear](https://x.com/eshear/status/1900321229489529138)

 One of the most transformative (pun intended) papers in AI/ML is called ...

 The importance of attention cannot be overstated